-The Committee believes it is important when making its compensation-related decisions to be informed as to current practices of comparable publicly held companies in the life sciences industry.
-To provide independent and expert advice on appropriate rewards, the Committee has engaged the services of Frederic W. Cook & Co., a nationally recognized executive compensation consulting firm, to perform an analysis of the executive compensation practices of a representative number of publicly held companies in the life sciences industry (the "Peer Companies").
-The Peer Companies are:
+The Committee believes it is important when making its compensation-related decisions to be informed as to current compensation practices of comparable publicly held companies in the life sciences industry.
+To provide independent and expert advice on appropriate compensation, the Committee engages the services of nationally recognized executive compensation consulting firms to perform analyses of the executive compensation practices of a number of representative and comparable publicly held companies in the life sciences industry (the "Peer Companies").
+The Committee engaged Frederic W. Cook & Co. to perform these analyses in 2008 and Radford Surveys + Consulting to perform these analyses in 2009.